MrHooRa/SalmanBot/README.md

 - New temp channel task.
 - tts command work perfect.
 Bot will leave after end of speech immediately.
 - Temp channel admin can manage channel (Edit chanel name, limit and delete it!).
+- Add prefix command for admins to change bot prefix.

 🧰 Fixes:
 -